Neoteroi/BlackSheep-Docs/docs/request-handlers.md

 ```

 Request handlers that do I/O bound operations or CPU intensive operations
-should be instead `async`, to not impede the work of the web server's loop.
+should be instead `async`, to not hinder the performance of the web server.
 For
-example, if information are fetched from a database or a remote API when
+example, if information is fetched from a database or a remote API when
-handling a web request handler, it is a good practice to use asynchronous code
+handling a web request handler, it is correct to use asynchronous code
-to reduce RAM consumption and not impede the event loop of the web application.
+to reduce RAM consumption and not block the event loop of the web application.

 !!! warning
     If an operation is CPU intensive (e.g. involving file operations,